 - Fix the bug.
 An obvious one.

-- Test case contains the workaround.
-Modify the test case so that it contains the workaround for the legacy bug (if applicable) instead of the core path that causes the bug.
+- A test case contains the workaround.
+Modify the test case so that it includes the workaround for the legacy bug (if applicable) instead of the core path that causes the bug.
 Make a note in the test case that an alternate path exists, but doesn’t quite work right.
 Note that I don’t really like this as it still hides the problem.

 - Remove the test case.
 If no longer relevant to the product, get rid of it and close off the legacy bug.